-EECS 212 Circuits II (4) Continued study of electrical circuits: Steady-state power analysis, three-phase circuits, transformers, frequency response, and two-port network analysis.
+Continued study of electrical circuits: Steady-state power analysis, three -phase circuits, transformers, frequency response, and two-port network analysis.
 Grade of C (not C-) required to progress.
-Prerequisite: EECS 211.
+Prerequisite: EECS 202

-EECS 221 Electromagnetics I (3).
+EECS 220 Electromagnetics I (4)

+Vector analysis.
 Electrostatic and magnetostatic fields in a vacuum and material media.
 Electromagnetic fields and Maxwell's equations for time-varying sources.
 The relationship between field and circuit theory.
 Simple applications of Maxwell's equations.
 Grade of C (not C-) required to progress.
-Prerequisite: MATH 127, MATH 220, EECS 211, and either PHSX 210 or PHSX 211.
+Prerequisites: MATH 220, MATH 290, PHSX 210 or PHSX 211, and EECS 202.